 People are escaping to the outdoors for getaways now more than ever.
 The idea of sleeping in the woods can be daunting, but it doesn’t need to be complicated.
-An epic family camping experience comes from planning and preparation.
+An epic family camping adventure comes from planning and preparation.

 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)